Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 Mary’s child, Jesus Christ, offers forgiveness, and Christ alone provides eternal salvation.
 “Through a woman, we were sent to destruction; through a woman, salvation was restored to us.
 Mankind is divided into two sorts: such as live according to man, and such as live according to God.
 These we call the ‘two cities,’ the one predestined to reign eternally with God, and the other condemned to perpetual torment with Satan.”

 “The Heavenly City outshines Rome,” Augustine wrote.
 “There, instead of victory, is truth; instead of high rank, holiness; instead of life, eternity.”

 Because Abraham had faith, he lived as a stranger in the promised land. … Abraham did this, because he was waiting for the eternal city that God had planned and built.
 (Hebrews 11:9,10)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 August 24.

 ALSO ON THIS DAY

-1562 – St. Teresa of Avila founds the Carmelite nuns.
+1562 – St. Teresa of Avila founded the Carmelite nuns.

 1662 – In their refusal to assent to the Book of Common Prayer.
-Two thousand Puritans have to vacate their pulpits, becoming known as non-conformists.
+Two thousand Puritans had to vacate their pulpits, becoming known as non-conformists.